Joseph Henry Banks: New Zealand Mounted Rifles

 In 1895, Banks was brought out of retirement and posted to New Zealand to instruct the Colony's militia.
 In 1897, he was invited to apply for the post of temporary commandant of the Auckland Militia and North Island Volunteers, with the temporary rank of lieutenant colonel in the New Zealand Militia.
 With the permission of Horse Guards in London, he took up the appointment on 1 April 1897, initially for a period of three months.
 The appointment was renewed every three months until April 1898, when it became a permanent position.
-In this capacity, Lt.-Colonel Banks raised and trained the Auckland detachments of the first six of the ten contingents of the New Zealand Mounted Rifles.
+In this capacity, Banks raised and trained the Auckland detachments of the first six of the ten contingents of the New Zealand Mounted Rifles.
 Banks was a skilled horseman and polo player, making polo compulsory for the troops he was training in practice for combat on horseback.

 In 1901, Banks accompanied the 6th Mounted Rifles and embarked to South Africa for service in the Boer Wars.
-His joined his eldest son, Lieutenant Harry Cecil Banks (1878–1906) R.A., who had come the previous year with the 2nd Mounted Rifles, and was then attached to the 78th Battery of the Royal Field Artillery under the command of Banks's brother-in-law, Lt.-Colonel Duncan Campbell Carter (1856–1942).
+He was joined by his eldest son, Lieutenant Harry Cecil Banks (1878–1906) R.A., who had come the previous year with the 2nd Mounted Rifles, and was then attached to the 78th Battery of the Royal Field Artillery under the command of Banks's brother-in-law, Lt.-Colonel Duncan Campbell Carter (1856–1942).
 Banks' second son, Bertram, accompanied his father to South Africa as lieutenant and adjutant of the 6th Mounted Rifles, until they returned in 1902, when he transferred to the 10th Mounted Rifles until the end of the war.
 1902 also saw Major-General Sir James Melville Babington take over as commander of the New Zealand Defence Force.
-He happened to be a cousin of Colonel Banks' wife, and was one of the best-known proponents of the usefulness of mounted troops, particularly in the Boer Wars.